adonisjs/v5-docs/content/api/orm/relations/has-many.md

 ---

 ### relationName
 The relationship name.
-It is property name defined on the parent model.
+It is a property name defined on the parent model.

 ```ts
 class User extends BaseModel {